felixlu/awesome-stars/README.md

 ## Astro

 - [michael-andreuzza/microstore](https://github.com/michael-andreuzza/microstore) - A free and simple theme for Astro where you can embed your Gumroad or lemonsqueezy.
-- [TechTerryDev/quickstore-shoes](https://github.com/TechTerryDev/quickstore-shoes) - A free and simple theme for Astro where you can embed your Gumroad or lemonsqueezy.

 ## AutoHotkey